-Arsenal has amassed an impressive total of 46 domestic cups throughout its existence, solidifying its place as the premier football club in London.
+Arsenal has amassed an impressive total of 46 domestic cups throughout its existence, solidifying its place as the top football club in London.

 The team holds a remarkable record for the lengthiest uninterrupted period in the English top flight and stands alone as the only side to have completed a Premier League season undefeated (2004).